-Illinois Institute of Technology offer a master's degree in Analytical Chemistry that can be completed almost entirely online.
+Illinois Institute of Technology offers a master's degree in Analytical Chemistry that can be completed almost entirely online.
 This is a non-thesis degree designed for chemists working in business, industry, education, government, military and non-profit agencies.
 It is for chemists who wish to become more effective leaders in the workplace by enhancing their graduate education with a focus on business and industry.

 This professional science master's degree provides students with a solid foundation in sample preparation, separation science, spectroscopy, and method development.
 The curriculum includes courses essential for a scientific career in the business world: communication, statistics, industrial leadership, and business principles.
 Skill in these areas will help students be more competitive in today's job market.